PZebarth/Python-Web-Scraping-Data-Analysis/README.md

 # Web-Scrapping-Data-Analysis
-I used two files to gather data:
+## Project Description
+I'm using Twitter's API to scrape data from their platform which I will use to analyze an account called @dog_rates

+## Project Files
-- twitter-archive-enhanced.csv (contained @dog_rates twitter incomplete archive)
+> * twitter-archive-enhanced.csv - contained @dog_rates twitter incomplete archive <br>
-- image_predictions.tsv (contained dog breed predictions from a neural network)
+> * image_predictions.tsv - contained dog breed predictions from a neural network <br>

-I scrapped the remaining information off of twitter's API and combined it into:
-- tweet_json.txt (contained tweet id, retweet count, favourite count)
+> * tweet_json.txt - contained tweet id, retweet count, favourite count <br>

-You can follow my code in the file wrangle_act.ipynb, my thought process in wrangle_report.ipynb, and my conclusions in act_report.ipynb
+> * wrangle_report.ipynb -  Identifies areas that need to be addressed <br>
+> * wrangle_act.ipynb - Fixes all the problems outlined in wrangle_report.ipynb <br>
+> * act_report.ipynb - My final condensed conlcusions from the data analysis <br>

+## Conclusion
+* I discovered the average rating on we rate dogs to be 11.45/10.
+The distribution is also evidently left skewed.
+This is not good news for all the dogs out there who are being underrated. <br>
+* If you want to help the dogs get the recognition they deserve, retweeting looks to be linearly correlated to favourite counts. <br>
+* If I had more time I would make a multiple liner regression model to determine which variables affect each other the most.
+This way we can learn if our favourites are really helping the dogs get the ratings we need them to.